AJOYSR/js-sbu/README-VERCEL-BLOB.md

 If images are not displaying correctly:

-1. Check that the Vercel Blob storage is properly set up and the `BLOB_READ_WRITE_TOKEN` is correctly set.
+1. Check that the Vercel Blob storage is properly set up and the `NEW_BLOB_READ_WRITE_TOKEN` is correctly set.
 2. Verify that all environment variables are correctly configured.
 3. Try uploading a new test image to see if it works with the new configuration.
 4. Check the Vercel deployment logs for any errors related to Blob storage.